Bud Mahurin

 Colonel Walker Melville "Bud" Mahurin (December 5, 1918 – May 11, 2010) was a United States Air Force officer and aviator.
 During World War II, while serving in the United States Army Air Forces, he was a flying ace.

 Mahurin was the first American pilot to become a double ace in the European Theater.
 He was the only United States Air Force pilot to shoot down enemy planes in both the European and Pacific Theaters and the Korean War.
 During World War II he was credited with 20.75 aerial victories, making him the sixth-highest American P-47 ace.
 He was credited with shooting down 3.5 MiG-15s in Korea, giving him a total of 24.25 aircraft destroyed in aerial combat.

 Early life

-Born in Benton Harbor, Michigan and raised in Fort Wayne, Indiana, Mahurin joined the United States Army Air Forces as an aviation cadet on September 29, 1941, after several years as an engineering student at Purdue University.
-He graduated from pilot training on April 29, 1942.
+Mahurin was born in Benton Harbor, Michigan and raised in Fort Wayne, Indiana, where he graduated from South Side High School in 1937.
+He joined the United States Army Air Forces as an aviation cadet on September 29, 1941, after several years as an engineering student at Purdue University.
+Mahurin graduated from pilot training on April 29, 1942.